oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

     |                                                 |
     +-------------------------------------------------+

-In this architecture, the JavaScript code is loaded from a dynamic Application Server (A) that also has the ability to execute code itself.
+In this architecture, commonly referred to as "backend for frontend" or "BFF", the JavaScript code is loaded from a dynamic Application Server (A) that also has the ability to execute code itself.
 This enables the ability to keep all of the steps involved in obtaining an access token outside of the JavaScript application.